What is EMAG?

 Other regions of the world

 The concept of EMAG has been successfully transferred to the Asian-Pacific region.
 Once a year, the AMG, the "Asian-Pacific Mensa Gathering", will take place in a different country of this region.
 In 2019, New Zealand offered a conference in May.
-2020, Korea is expecting visitors to their conference.
+2020, Korea was expecting visitors to their conference - until the pandemic hit and everything had to be postponed.
+2021, Malaysia planed to host the AMG, a second time, after starting it successfully in 2011.
+For 2022, Korea is confirmed as organiser of the respective AMG.